OpenBazaar/official_docs/content/guides/concepts/orderflow.md

 This will subtract a NORMAL fee from the transaction (ie: the buyer is refunded their payment not including the original fee, minus a fee to move the funds back to them).

+This call is only needed when the buyer's node was not able to make a direct connection to the seller's node.
+The seller's node may be offline, or is otherwise unable to receive data about the payment.

 **Data Sent**

 ```